lucaspereira34/clustering/README.md

 This project covers two types of clustering:

 - **Agglomerative Hierarchical Clustering**: Builds a hierarchy os clusters by starting with individual points and merging them.
-- **K-Means**: Divides the data into a predefined number of clusters.
+- *(Work in progress...)* **K-Means**: Divides the data into a predefined number of clusters.
 K-means iteratively assigns data points to clusters based on their distance to centroids.

 ## Table of Contents